Netatalk/netatalk/contrib/webmin_module/README.md

 # Configuration

-The build system will attempt to detect and configure the correct binary and config file paths, as well as init commands, for your system.
+When installed from source, the build system will attempt to detect and configure the correct binary and config file paths, as well as init commands, for your system.
 If needed, you can make manual adjustments in the `config` file or via the Webmin UI, on the Netatalk module's Module Config page.

 # See Also